Atlantic City, New Jersey: 19th century

 After arriving in Atlantic City, a second train brought the visitors to the door of the resort's first public lodging, the United States Hotel.
 The hotel was owned by the railroad.
 It was a sprawling, four-story structure built to house 2,000 guests.
 It opened while it was still under construction, with only one wing standing, and even that wasn't completed.
 By year's end, when it was fully constructed, the United States Hotel was not only the first hotel in Atlantic City but also the largest in the nation.
 Its rooms totaled more than 600, and its grounds covered some 14 acres.

 The first boardwalk was built in 1870 along a portion of the beach in an effort to help hotel owners keep sand out of their lobbies.
 Businesses were restricted and the boardwalk was removed each year at the end of the peak season.
 Because of its effectiveness and popularity, the boardwalk was expanded in length and width, and modified several times in subsequent years.

-The historic length of the boardwalk, before the destructive 1944 Great Atlantic Hurricane, was about 7 mi and it extended from Atlantic City to Longport, through Ventnor and Margate.
+Prior to the destructive 1944 Great Atlantic Hurricane, the historic length of the boardwalk was about 7 mi and it extended from Atlantic City to Longport, through Ventnor and Margate.

 The first road connecting the city to the mainland at Pleasantville was completed in 1870 and charged a 30-cent toll.
 Albany Avenue was the first road to the mainland available without a toll.

 By 1878, because of the growing popularity of the city, one railroad line could no longer keep up with demand.
 Soon, the Philadelphia and Atlantic City Railway was also constructed to transport tourists to Atlantic City.
-At this point massive hotels like The United States and Surf House, as well as smaller rooming houses, had sprung up all over town.
+At this point massive hotels like the United States Hotel and Surf House, as well as smaller rooming houses, had sprung up all over town.
 The United States Hotel took up a full city block between Atlantic, Pacific, Delaware, and Maryland Avenues.
-These hotels were not only impressive in size, but featured the most updated amenities, and were considered quite luxurious for their time.
+These hotels were not only impressive in size, but featured the most up-to-date amenities, and were considered quite luxurious for their time.

-Boom period
+In 1883, salt water taffy was conceived in Atlantic City by David Bradley.
+The traditional story is that Bradley's shop close to the beach was flooded with ocean water after a storm, soaking his taffy.
+He sold the "salt water taffy" to a girl, who walked down to the beach to show her friends.
+Bradley's mother was in the back of the store when the sale was made, and loved the name, giving the candy its name.